 LAKE BUENA VISTA, Fla. - The latest trend in boutique bowling is rolling into Disney Springs with the December 2012 opening of Splitsville Luxury Lanes.
 The upscale, retro-style bowling venue will be the largest in the bowling brand's fleet and joins other fun, family-friendly entertainment options at Disney Springs at Walt Disney World Resort.

-Splitsville at Downtown Disney is the bowling brand's only two-level location with 30 lanes and more than 50,000 square feet of entertainment space – twice the size of any other Splitsville – featuring billiards, live entertainment, a balcony bar with sweeping views and upscale dining options that cater to the entire family.
+Splitsville at Disney Springs is the bowling brand's only two-level location with 30 lanes and more than 50,000 square feet of entertainment space – twice the size of any other Splitsville – featuring billiards, live entertainment, a balcony bar with sweeping views and upscale dining options that cater to the entire family.
 This is not your father's bowling alley.

 "Splitsville is a perfect fit for Downtown Disney," said Keith Bradford, vice president of Downtown Disney.
 "From a new twist on a beloved sport to an impressive menu you've never expect to find in a bowling facility, Splitsville offers a great experience that complements our other unique offerings at Downtown Disney.
 I'm sure it will quickly become a guest favorite."

 The Splitsville concept is anchored by bowling – the largest participation sport in America – but with a modern take that brings together entertainment and upscale food in a non-traditional bowling setting.
 For instance, the décor is a blend of hip and nostalgic elements with the bowling lanes separated into clusters that create unexpected sight lines for guests.
 There are also lane concierges available nightly to help maximize the bowling experience for guests.